 One thing that made this recipe a bit of an experiment was that the recipe card didn’t have any instructions.

-It was just that list of ingredients, and the bake time and temp.
+It was just that list of ingredients, the bake time, and temperature.

-I wasn’t quite sure what size to cut the apples, or if I should shred them.
+I also wasn’t quite sure what size to cut the apples or if I should shred them.

 These were the questions I should have thought of before I was in the middle of making the batter!!